pebakery/pebakery/README.md

 ## Disclaimer

-- All implementation is only backed by documentation and black box testing, without violating EULA of WinBuilder 082.
+- All implementation is backed by documentation and black box testing, without violating the EULA of WinBuilder 082.
 - The developers do not provide any warranty, use it at your own risk.
 Backup is highly recommended.
 - Windows Preinstalled Environment is a registered trademark of Microsoft.